Affiliated Faculty

 Dr. Abdeslam E. M. Maghraoui is associate professor of the practice of political science.
 He is core faculty in the Duke Islamic Studies Center and Duke University Middle East Studies Center.
 His research focuses on the interactions between culture and politics in the context of Arab and Muslim majority countries.
 His work encompasses three overlapping areas of research: "political identity," "political institutions," and "political behavior and attitudes" and explores the central role of language as a tool to assert identity, renew authoritarian relations, and claim individual autonomy.
 Professor Maghraoui's research addresses key political challenges facing states and societies in North Africa and the Middle East today.
 Among these are the questions of democratization, the role of religion in public life, youth empowerment, and governance.

 Dr. Simon Miles joined the faculty of the Sanford School of Public Policy as an Assistant Professor in 2017.
 He is a diplomatic historian whose research agenda explores the causes and mechanics of cooperation between states.
 Simon teaches US foreign policy, Cold War international history, and grand strategy; supervises students working on projects in the field of international relations, broadly defined; and organizes the American Grand Strategy Program's History and International Security speakers series.
-Miles' books include: Engaging the Evil Empire: Washington, Moscow and the Beginning of the End of the Cold War (to be released Oct.
-15, 2020), and On Guard for Peace and Socialism: The Warsaw Pact, 1955–1991 (2022).
+Miles' books include: Engaging the Evil Empire: Washington, Moscow and the Beginning of the End of the Cold War, and On Guard for Peace and Socialism: The Warsaw Pact, 1955–1991 (2022).

 Tim Nichols is a visiting associate professor of the practice in the School of Public Policy at Duke University.
 His research interests and teaching responsibilities include intelligence, interagency coordination, national security, homeland security and counterterrorism policy.
 Tim served as an intelligence officer in the Marine Corps for over 21 years with extensive experience in the special operations and counterterrorism fields.
 His overseas experience spanned deployments to Iraq, Afghanistan, East Africa, Central America, and the Pacific.
 He was designated a Regional Affairs Officer for East Africa.
 While in Iraq, he directed a joint interagency task force in tracking and targeting foreign extremists traveling to Iraq for violent activities.
 Prior to his retirement from the military, Tim taught courses in Leadership, Ethics, and Management at Duke, UNC, and NC State.